atulrautray/flask-app/readme.md

 ## Key Points and Problems Encountered

 ### Flask app should run on 0.0.0.0
 * By defaut flask will bind to localhost a.k.a.
 127.0.0.1 which is only accessible to process running on the same machine.
-Docker containers are virtually different machines
+Docker containers are virtually different machines.
+[Source](https://www.reddit.com/r/docker/comments/xwfm08/why_do_i_need_to_specify_host0000_when_running_a/)

 ### Size of Docker Image
-* Find ways to minimize size of image
+* Find ways to minimize size of image (look up --no-cache)

+### kube.conf Permission Denied
+* Unable to run minikube cluster because default kube.conf path permissions.
+Set $KUBECONFIG to a different config file as a workaround.

+### Running Pods on Control Plane
+* ??

+### Using a Custom URL for Ingress
+* To map a custom url to the ingress IP, the mapping needs to be added to the /etc/hosts file which requires sudo access.
+No url has been set for this project.

+### Ingress Controller Error
+* Occassionally, would get error when trying to create ingress (Internal error occurred: failed calling webhook).
+Resolved by removing the Validating Webhook entirely.
+[Source](https://stackoverflow.com/questions/61616203/nginx-ingress-controller-failed-calling-webhook)